Kasey LynchDecember 11, 2024

 Related resource: How DHL Delivers an Irresistible Employer Brand That Drives Results

 Candidates who don’t make the first cut for a particular req are often a great fit for another role.
-Yet many recruiters are quick to move on to other opportunities without re-engaging “silver medalists” in their CRM.
+Yet many recruiters are quick to move on to other opportunities without re-engaging “silver medalists” in their Candidate Relationship Management (CRM) system.
 This is a big mistake.

 These job seekers are just as valuable as the rest of your candidate pipeline.
-Connect with them through hyper-personalized email and SMS campaigns to keep the lines of communication open.
+Why?

-Job descriptions and employer brand are strong indicators of who will apply to your roles.
-Make sure all content is unbiased and revisit goal #2 by looping in your marketing team to compose compelling content that attracts instead of ostracizes.
+Job descriptions and employer branding are strong indicators of who will apply to your roles.
+Make sure all content is unbiased and loop in your marketing team to compose compelling content that attracts instead of ostracizes.

 New hires may envision themselves at a company long-term — but only if they connect with its purpose, feel valued and challenged, see room for career growth, and are fairly compensated.
 Today's candidates and employees want it all, so give it to them.